lulixing2024-cell/Homework2/README.md

 # Homework2
-this is the homework 2 for the course Generative AI in the Johns Hopkins University
+This is the homework 2 for the course Generative AI in the Johns Hopkins University

 Workflow: Drafting Customer Support Responses